An Overdetermined Neumann boundary value problem with a general driving force: Introduction and main result

 We now explain the proof of Theorem \ref{Theo1-ND} while presenting the organization of the paper.
 Theorem \ref{Theo1-ND} is proved applying the Crandall-Rabinowitz bifurcation theorem, \cite{M.CR}.
 Following Section \ref{sectio1}, we have to solve the problem \eqref{h-Neu-over} on domains of the form $\O_h$ defined by \eqref{eq:PertTorus}.
-This is equivalent to solving the $\lambda$-dependent problem \eqref{eq:perturbed-strip-ND-0} which we rephrase to problem problem \eqref{eq:Proe1-ss2-ND} on the fixed domain $\Omega_*=B_1\times \R$ with a second order nonlinear operator $L^h_\lambda$ given by \eqref{eq:reldiffope-ND-alt}.
-Under the functional setting in Section \ref{sec:functional-setting}, we are led to considering the functional equation $F_\lambda(u_m + u,1+h)=0$ with unknown functions $u \in C^{2,\alpha}_{p,rad}(\overline{\O_*})$ and $h \in C^{2,\alpha}_p(\R)$ for some $\alpha \in (0,1)$, where $C^{2,\alpha}_{p,rad}(\overline{\O_*})$ denotes the space of $C^{2,\alpha}$-functions $u=u(t,x)$ which are radial in $t$ and $2\pi$ periodic and even in $x$ and $u_m$ is defined by \eqref{eq.radialsolu2}.
+This is equivalent to solving the $\lambda$-dependent problem \eqref{eq:perturbed-strip-ND-0} which we rephrase to the problem \eqref{eq:Proe1-ss2-ND} on the fixed domain $\Omega_*=B_1\times \R$ with a second order nonlinear operator $L^h_\lambda$ given by \eqref{eq:reldiffope-ND-alt}.
+Under the functional setting in Section \ref{sec:functional-setting}, we are led to considering the functional equation $F_\lambda(u,h)=L^{1+h}_\lambda(u_*+u)=0$ with unknown functions $u \in C^{2,\alpha}_{p,rad}(\overline{\O_*})$ and $h \in C^{2,\alpha}_p(\R)$ for some $\alpha \in (0,1)$, where $C^{2,\alpha}_{p,rad}(\overline{\O_*})$ denotes the space of $C^{2,\alpha}$-functions $u=u(t,x)$ which are radial in $t$ and $2\pi$ periodic and even in $x$ and $u_*$ is defined by \eqref{eq.radialsolu2}.
 As already explained in \cite{Fall-MinlendI-Weth4}, the overdetermined Neumann boundary problem comes with a loss of derivatives which prevents the linearization of $F_\lambda$ at $(0,0)$ to be of Fredholm type when defined between classical H\"older spaces.
-To bypass this challenge, we had to produce a more accurate solution form to the equation $F_\lambda(u_m + u,1+h)=0$, which allowed us to express the unknown $h$ as a function of $u$, see Remark \ref{rem:const-sol}.
-By substituting $h=h_u$ in $F_\lambda(u_m + u,1+h)$, we reduce our problem to an equation of the type $G_\lambda(u)=0$ for some function $(\lambda,u) \mapsto G_\lambda(u)$, see \eqref{eq:DeffGl-ND}.
+To bypass this challenge, we had to use assumption (A)-(ii) to produce a more accurate solution form to the equation $F_\lambda(u,h)=0$, which allowed us to express the unknown $h$ as a function of $u$, see Remark \ref{rem:const-sol}.
+By substituting $h=h_u$ in $F_\lambda(u,h)$, we reduce our problem to an equation of the type $G_\lambda(u)=0$ for some function $(\lambda,u) \mapsto G_\lambda(u)$, see \eqref{eq:DeffGl-ND}.
 Note that the unknown $h=h_u$ in this involving first order derivative of $u$, see \eqref{eq:DeffM-ND--2}.
 Since we need $h \in C^{2,\alpha}_p(\R)$, we therefore have to consider both $F$ and $G_\lambda$ as maps between (open subsets) of new tailor made Banach spaces $X_2^D$ and $Y$, see Section~\ref{sec:functional-setting} below.
 In Proposition \ref{sec:functional-setting-4}, we compute the linearised operator $D_uG_\lambda(0): X_2^D \to Y$ and show in Proposition \ref{fredholm} that it is a Fredholm operator of index zero.
-In Section \ref{section 4}, we show that the first Dirichlet eigenvalue of the operator $\mathcal{K}_{m}: C^{2,\a}_{rad}(B_1) \to C^{0,\a}_{rad}(B_1), \quad \mathcal{K}_{m}(u):=\Delta_{t}u+\mu_{m}^{2}(p-1)|U_m|^{p-2}u$ yields the bifurcation parameter $\lambda_m$ for which $D_uG_{\l_{m}}(0):X_2^D\to Y$ has a one dimensional kernel and the transversality condition in the Crandall-Rabinowitz bifurcation theorem \cite{M.CR} holds.
+We note that, this is precisely where the assumption (A)-(iii) is used to ensure $D_uG_\lambda(0)$ and the operator $\mathcal{M}_*$ in the proof of Lemma 3.5 are well defined.
+In Section \ref{section 4}, we show that the first Dirichlet eigenvalue of the operator $ \mathcal{K}_{*}$ given by \eqref{eqcK*} yields the bifurcation parameter $\lambda_*$ for which $D_uG_{\l_{*}}(0):X_2^D\to Y$ has a one dimensional kernel and the transversality condition in the Crandall-Rabinowitz bifurcation theorem \cite{M.CR} holds.\\

 \textbf{Acknowledgements}: I.A.M. is supported by the return fellowship of the Alexander von Humboldt Foundation and J.W. is supported by Proyecto de Consolidaci\'{o}n Investigadora 2022, CNS2022-135640, MICINN.
 Part of this work was carried out when the authors were visiting the Goethe University Frankfurt am Main.
 They are grateful to the Mathematics department for the hospitality and wish to thank Prof. Tobias Weth for valuable comments throughout the writing of this paper.